ascalco/aswebsite/content/projects/case_study_pricing_plans.md

 author: "Andrea Scalco"
 date: "28/08/2020"
 output: html_document
+type: page
 ---

-## Overview: HealthyU pricing plans
+### Overview: HealthyU pricing plans

-HealthyU is faux case study I developed thinking after my experience in working around health and nutrition.
-Many
+Being part of a community of people that share the same values and principles can drastically increase the chances of successfully change individual habits.
+HealthyU is faux case study I developed after my experience in the health and nutrition sectory.
+I challenged myself to increase customers subscriptions to an online community with the minimum edits to the original plan.
+To this purpose, I leveraged one of my favourite cognitive phenomenon: the attraction effect.
+Statistical results showed that customers preferring the higher subscription plan, where customers engage with the online community, increased from 60% to 85%.

-### The challenge: Increase registration to the community
+### The challenge: Increase the registration to the community

-The challenge is to increase the number of users\that choose to register and engage with HealthyU community without alter the number of types of services offered.
+The challenge is to increase the number of users that choose to register and engage with HealthyU community without altering the number or types of services offered by HealthyU.

 ### The solution: Add a third option...to reduce uncertainty

 It may seems a paradox, but in some cases adding a third choice can reduce the uncertainty.
-This for instance happend in the case of the decoy effect.
+This for instance happend in the case of the attraction effect (or, decoy effect).

+### The process

+First, I created the materials for the research using Figma.
+Below I reported HealthyU original 2-option pricing plan.
+The two options are said to evenly split customers between the two plans [2].

 <img src="/projects/case_study_pricing_plans_files/Plans-2_Options-Updated.png" alt="2-option plan" width="700px" height="450px"/>

-Without altering the services offered by HealthyU, we can create a middle option that will act as a decoy.
-You can see that Plan C is equal to the original Plan B. The new Plan B is the decoy option.
-Being worse than C it should move users' preferences towards the desired plan, which full engage customers with the community and a healthy living style.
+Without altering the services offered by HealthyU, I created a third option that will act as a decoy.
+The figure below showed the renewed pricing plan with three option.
+You can see that Plan C is actually equal to the original Plan B. Instead, Plan B is now decoy option.
+Being worse than C it should move users' preferences towards the desired plan, which fully engage customers with the community and a healthy living style.

 <img src="/projects/case_study_pricing_plans_files/Plans-3_Options_with_decoy.png" alt="3-option plan" width="700px" height="450px"/>

+The attraction effect has been demonstrated in a number of study and it seems quite robust.
+So, a small sample of participants should be enough to obtain meaningful results.
+To make things more interesting, I kept the budget low.
+So, website that offers research services are banned.
+Instead, I relied on Qualtrics free plan and Amazon Mechanical Turk (henceforth, MTurk).
+Long story short, I connected the two services keeping safe the anonymity of the respondents by creating a random shared ID.
+I then recruited 20 participants for each condition (the original 2-option plan vs. the 3-option plan, collected the responses, and analysed the data.
+Overall, the total expanses for the study was about £5 (£0.10 per respondent, plus MTurk service fee).

 ### Results